Sunday, April 24, 2016

 Narcissus Project Sponsor Phil Morse, pointing to the single-window

-This Narcissus Blog post is the second in a series that relates to the exemplary woodwork being done with the exterior poplar frames by Museum member/volunteer, Lary Shaffer.
-The exterior poplar frames hold the mahogany sash/frames that contain the ornate leaded stained glass windows that are above each passenger window.
-The image above shows the one single passenger window that is on each side of the number 2 end of the Narcissus.
-All the other exterior poplar frames are larger and each spans a pair of passenger windows.
+This Narcissus Blog post is the second in a series on the exemplary woodwork being done with the exterior poplar frames by Museum member/volunteer, Lary Shaffer.
+The exterior poplar frames hold the mahogany sash/frames that contain the ornate leaded stained-glass windows above each passenger window.
+The image above shows the single passenger window that is on each side of the number 2 end of the Narcissus.
+All the other exterior poplar frames are larger, and each spans a pair of passenger windows.
 Lary is working on the poplar frames in his Scarborough Marsh Fine Furniture woodworking shop.

-reclaimed Poplar is being used in rebuilding/repairing the exterior
+The reclaimed Poplar is being used in rebuilding/repairing the

-One of the challenges today, when restoring a historic wooden interurban that was built in 1912 with wood that was available at the time, is finding wood products that are similar to those originally used.
+The challenge today, when restoring a historic wooden interurban built in 1912 with wood available at the time, is finding wood products that are similar to those originally used.
 We think in terms of "old growth" or "reclaimed", "recycled", or perhaps, "vintage" wood.
-The Narcissus has been listed in the National Register of Historic Places, along with nine other Maine Railway vehicles at Seashore Trolley Museum.
-Finding wood materials for the restoration that is as close to those used originally is very important.
+The Narcissus has been listed in the National Register of Historic Places, along with nine other Maine Railway vehicles at the Seashore Trolley Museum.
+Finding wood materials for the restoration that are as close to the original as possible is very important.
 The Museum is very fortunate to have found a local supplier in southern Maine that has had great success supplying the Museum with period wood for previous restorations like the 1906 electric locomotive, Atlantic Shore Line No. 100.
 John Rousseau of Rousseau Reclaimed Lumber (formerly Barnstormers) has been able to supply the Town House Restoration Shop with some wonderful vintage Poplar for use by Lary to repair/rebuild the exterior Poplar frames of the Narcissus.
-One of the earmarks of a great piece of vintage wood is the number of growth rings of the tree that the board has come from.
+An earmark of a great piece of vintage wood is the number of growth rings in the tree from which the board came.
 A very close series of rings will tell us that the tree was growing in a heavily wooded forest and was forced to grow more slowly due to the competition for sunlight and growing space.

 PWM